 appropriate notice is not given, a Re-Inspection Fee may also be charged.

 Contract Document Administration Fees Calculation Worksheet - Updated May 2020

 Basic Contract Document Administration (CDA) Fee: The basic CDA Fee covers review of the original submitted document and one revision.

-The basic CDA Fee applies to documents that are administered by the DCM office and must be paid before the associated document is
+The basic CDA Fee applies to documents administered by DCM and must be paid before the associated document is

 reviewed.
-In general, this includes review of all Owner/Architect Agreements and Construction Contracts for state agencies and post-secondary
+This includes review of all Agreements Between Owner And Architect (O/A Agreements) and Construction Contracts for state agencies, Alabama

-schools and universities and the related amendments, change orders, service invoices and payment requests.
-This fee does not apply to locally
+schools and public universities and the related amendments, change orders, service invoices and payment requests.
+This fee does not apply to fully